Azure/iot-ux-baseline/README.md

         - `routes.tsx`: Contains all the `Route`s that should be rendered in the shell `workspace`.

-    - `home/`, `examples/`: These folders contain the application's own experiences.
-In general, an  application will have separate experiences (e.g., Homepage, Settings) - probably mapping to the different entry points in the global navigation - that should be loaded as separate javascript bundles.
-The `examples` package, for instance, pulls in several large components to render lists and date-time pickers that are not necessary to render the `home` experience, so we should not fetch and load them until they're needed.
+    - `areas/home/`, `areas/examples/`: These folders contain the application's own experiences.
+In general, an  application will have multiple feature areas (e.g., Homepage, Settings) - probably mapping to the different entry points in the global navigation - that should be loaded as separate javascript bundles.
+The `examples` feature area, for instance, pulls in several large components to render lists and date-time pickers that are not necessary to render the `home` feature, so we should not fetch and load them until they're needed.

-        - `index.tsx`: This file serves as the public entry point of the experience.
-It will be included in the main webpack bundle file, so like C header files, only import the basic minimum here so other parts of the app can interface with it: everything else should be lazy loaded.

 ## Learn More